Seven planting ideas from Chelsea Flower Show

 There aren’t usually that many gaps on a Chelsea garden but where there are, they offer brilliant opportunities.

-In his garden for Myeloma UK, Chris Beardshaw added a green tracery to his paving with the creeping Soleirolia soleirolii that then swirls around his water feature bringing hard landscaping, ornament and planting together.
+In his garden for Myeloma UK in 2023, Chris Beardshaw added a green tracery to his paving with the creeping Soleirolia soleirolii that then swirls around his water feature bringing hard landscaping, ornament and planting together.

 Here's more water feature inspiration from Chelsea